containers/buildah/docs/buildah-run.1.md

 Attach a filesystem mount to the container

 Current supported mount TYPES are bind, cache, secret and tmpfs.
+Writes to `bind` and `tmpfs` mounts are discarded after the command finishes, while changes to `cache` mounts persist across uses.

        e.g.